 There is nothing even remotely ordinary about Kerala.
-Everyone who visits is always left in awe of its natural beauty and the unusual experiences they end up having here, one of which is riding on its olive-colored backwaters.
+Everyone who visits is always left in awe of its natural beauty and the unusual experiences they end up having here, one of which is riding on its olive-coloured backwaters.
 In fact, it is the one thing that stays common in all Kerala holiday itineraries owing to how unique and magical this experience is!
-Kerala backwaters Alleppey is a true paradise for every kind of traveler, be it a nature lover, wildlife enthusiast, photo bug, or wanderer.
+Kerala backwaters Alleppey is a true paradise for every kind of traveller, be it a nature lover, wildlife enthusiast, photo bug, or wanderer.

-However, while sailing on a handsome houseboat on the many rivers and lagoons of Kerala happens to be on every traveler’s bucket list, most are usually never aware of how to book it, when to indulge in it, and where to do it right.
-When it comes down to actually planning a backwater ride in Kerala, most travelers end up doing it wrong.
+However, while sailing on a handsome houseboat on the many rivers and lagoons of Kerala happens to be on every traveller’s bucket list, most are usually never aware of how to book it, when to indulge in it, and where to do it right.
+When it comes down to actually planning a backwater ride in Kerala, most travellers end up doing it wrong.
 But don’t worry.
 We have compiled a guide on the best backwaters in Alleppey right here to help you out!

 What’s Unique About Backwaters in Alleppey Kerala

-Alleppey backwaters are immensely popular for their scenic beauty and tranquility which is why tourists from all across the country and world visit this place.
+Alleppey backwaters are immensely popular for their scenic beauty and tranquillity which is why tourists from all across the country and world visit this place.
 Before we proceed to talk about the best backwaters in Alleppey, let us take a look at these reasons that make backwaters so unique and irresistible.

-Backwaters are Unique natural experiences
+Backwaters are unique natural experiences

 It’s unlike any normal lake or river with a few boats lurking over them.
-The backwaters of Kerala have a totally distinct outlook, primarily because of its colour, surrounding views, and its famous houseboats.
+The backwaters of Kerala have a totally distinct outlook, primarily because of its colour, surrounding views, and famous houseboats.
 It cannot be compared to a simple boat ride in a stream!